project-magpie/project-magpie.github.io/_posts/2014-04-26-pursue-hdmi-edid-bugs.md

 ---
 {% include JB/setup %}

-Today I tried to track down the EDID ("Extended display identification data") bug on my STi7111 spark Box.
-EDID is needed to detect the display attached to the set-top box.
+Today I tried to track down the [EDID ("Extended display identification data")](http://en.wikipedia.org/wiki/Extended_display_identification_data) bug on my STi7111 (Golden Media 990CR ) spark box.
+[EDID](http://en.wikipedia.org/wiki/Extended_display_identification_data) is needed to detect the display attached to the set-top box.
 On the newer STi7105 based boxes this works quite good.
 But on the STi7111 based spark boxes there is a hardware error.

 <!--more-->